-Heat the light cocoa candy melts in a small bowl in the microwave on high for 20 second increments, stirring after each, until melted.
-Pour into a small zip top bag or squeeze bottle and pipe antlers onto a parchment lined baking sheet.
-I just drew a slightly curved line then added few lines coming out of either side, kind of like a stick tree drawing.
-Be sure to draw some curving the opposite way.
+Heat the light cocoa candy melts in a small bowl in the microwave on high for 20-second increments, stirring after each, until melted.
+Pour into a small zip-top bag or squeeze bottle and pipe antlers onto a parchment-lined baking sheet.
+I just drew a slightly curved line then added a few lines coming out of either side, kind of like a stick tree drawing.
+Be sure to draw some curves the opposite way.

 Pop them in the freezer for about 3 minutes until they harden.

 Ignore the hearts in the image.
-They are burned into may pan and I didn’t realize they showed through so dramatically.
+They are burned into my pan and I didn't realize they showed through so dramatically.

-Pour the white and the light cocoa confectionery coating wafers in a microwave safe bowl and heat on high for 25 second increments, stirring after each, until melted.
-Stir in the 1/4 cup peanut butter.
+Pour the white and the light cocoa confectionery coating wafers into a microwave-safe bowl and heat on high for 25-second increments, stirring after each, until melted.
+Stir in the ¼ cup peanut butter.